Syllabus Requirements for EMS Online and Hybrid Courses

 The Associate Dean for Undergraduate Education in the College of Earth and Mineral Sciences has determined a list of required and recommended elements for a course syllabus based on University policy and best practices.
 This page contains a list of up-to-date required and recommended policies for your syllabus.
 Additional information about how to present an online syllabus in an accessible way is provided below.

-It is your responsibility to check this site each semester to ensure your syllabi remain in compliance with College and University syllabus requirements.
+Please check this site each semester to ensure your syllabi comply with College and University syllabus requirements.

 Syllabus and Paper Acknowledgement Forms